MattHarrington/BuildCamp/Monday/Session_04_Git/README.md

 ##Part 4: Merging and Rebasing

-- In this section we will cover:
+In this section we will cover:

 - Merging branches
 - Resolving conflicts
+- Undoing a merge
 - Rebasing
 - When should you merge and when should you rebase?

-[Click here](Part3/README.md "Open Part 4") to open Part 4 of the workshop.
+[Click here](Part4/README.md "Open Part 4") to open Part 4 of the workshop.

 #Summary
 You now know how to use Git and GitHub to create and maintain repositories!